cjquines/just-one/README.md

 ![](sample.png)

-in each round, the guesser is trying to guess a word. everyone ot
+in each round, the guesser is trying to guess a word. everyone not guessing writes a single-word clue. then everyone compares clues, and hides clues that are the same. they show the clues to the guesser, who then tries to guess the word.

-you can join rooms by going directly to https://just1.herokuapp.com/room/example, for example.
+you can join room example by going directly to https://just1.herokuapp.com/room/example. if you don’t type a name when prompted, you spectate the room.

 ## implementation details